ζ1 Librae (zeta1 Librae)

 ζ1 Librae is a giant star in the constellation of Libra.

 ζ1 Librae visual magnitude is 5.64.
-Because of its reltive faintness, ζ1 Librae should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, ζ1 Librae should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of ζ1 Librae